Skip to main content

 • Steps that need to run immediately

-• Workflows where humans become a bottleneck
+• Workflows where manual approval becomes a bottleneck

 Combining with Conditions